-How do you measure SEO success: Every business, either small or large, follows a diversified strategy to make its SEO campaigns successful.
-But how do you measure your SEO success and know whether your SEO strategy is working or not?
-You are already tracking the outcomes of your Google AdWords campaigns and monitoring your overall conversion rates.
-But this information is not enough to give you a complete snapshot of your SEO campaign’s shortcomings and successes.
-Tracking your SEO campaign’s success depends on your business type and your business objectives.
+How do you measure SEO success: Every small or large business follows a diversified strategy to make its SEO campaigns successful.
+But how do you measure your SEO success and know whether your SEO strategy is working or not You are already tracking the outcomes of your Google AdWords campaigns and monitoring your overall conversion rate.
+But this information is not enough to give you a complete snapshot of your SEO campaign’s shortcomings and success.
+Tracking your SEO campaign’s success depends on your business type and objectives.
 However, there are a few KPIs that you should take into account when your measure an SEO campaign’s success.
 Let’s dive into it!

 Organic Search Traffic

 When you perform an SEO audit, the most crucial metrics is organic search traffic means how many people visit your website.
-Track your monthly organic search traffic to check either it is increasing or not.
+Track your monthly organic search traffic to check whether it is increasing or not.
 You may have some drop in your website traffic every so often due to some variables, but in general, it should have an upward trend in organic traffic.
-With the improvement of your keyword positions, you will see a spike in organic search traffic.
+You will see a spike in organic search traffic with improving your keyword positions.
 Your website will be listed at the top of SERPs, where users are likely to click.
 You can compare your current organic search traffic with the overall website traffic to better understand how organic search traffic contributes to the website’s overall traffic.

 The highest priority of the websites is to get ranked on the first page of the search engines.
 Getting ranked on Google or other search engines is what you strive for.
 Organic traffic automatically comes to your site.
-You need to check your keyword ranking and see either it is increasing or declining.
-Your website traffic will take a hit if your keyword ranking is declining over time.
+You need to check your keyword ranking and see whether it is increasing or declining.
+Your website traffic will take a hit if your keyword ranking drops over time.

 A high bounce rate indicates that the website visitors do not see the entire page when they don’t see the results they are looking for.
 However, it is not necessarily a bad thing because it could mean that visitor has found the information immediately.
 But high bounce rate is a problem that shows that you are not targeting the right keywords that make your website illegitimate and prevent your visitors from engaging with the site.